AlestackOverglow/pin-counter/README.md

 # Pin Counter

-## Description
 This script allows you to scrape and count the number of pins from a specified Pinterest profile.
 It uses Selenium for web automation and BeautifulSoup for HTML parsing.

 Note: Tested on 15k unsorted pins.

 ## Usage
 1. Ensure you have Python installed on your machine.
 2. Install Chrome (Don't use portable version) and download ChromeDriver.
-They must be the same version, you can download it from[here](https://googlechromelabs.github.io/chrome-for-testing/) (Srcroll down, search for chromedriver of your version) or from [Releases](https://github.com/AlestackOverglow/pin-counter/releases).
+They must be the same version, you can download it from [here](https://googlechromelabs.github.io/chrome-for-testing/) (Srcroll down, search for chromedriver of your version) or from [Releases](https://github.com/AlestackOverglow/pin-counter/releases).
 3. Install the required packages:
    ```bash
    pip install requests beautifulsoup4 selenium